glotzerlab/gsd/doc/file-level-design.rst

     * generic use case: binary blob of N bytes
     * easy to integrate into other tools
     * append frames to an existing file with a monotonically increasing frame number
-    * each frame has an associated time step
     * resilient to job kills
 * queries
-    * last time step written
     * number of frames
     * is named chunk present in frame *i*
     * type and size of named chunk in frame *i*